 Thanks to Randy Chapman and Shawn Henry for adding more items to the list.

-So at this point in time Jonathan goes through a list of soft skills.
+At this point in time Jonathan goes through a list of soft skills.
 These are all honestly going to be the same.
 Some of these might be specific to a consultant whereas others are needed in every job.

 - Good listening skills